-BUILD AND CONTROL YOUR CLOUD WITH SYMKLOUD OPENSTACK PLATFORMS
+BUILD AND CONTROL YOUR CLOUD WITH SYMKLOUD PLATFORMS

 DEPLOY YOUR OPEN CLOUDS WITH EASE

-Kontron fully integrated the Canonical Distribution of Ubuntu OpenStack with the SYMKLOUD Series of MS2900 Intel®-based converged platforms for a turnkey, deploy-your-cloud-out-of-the-box solution.
+Kontron worked with the Canonical Distribution of Ubuntu OpenStack with the SYMKLOUD Series of MS2900 Intel®-based converged platforms.
 The hardware design of the MS2900 Platform Series is modular based and features nine (9) modular servers.

 Depending on the model, each modular server can host a one or two independent processors with dedicated storage and memory.
 And in one case, the MSP8040 Series, there is a single processor and room for most half-height, half-length PCIe modules to incorporate a range of composable technologies such as fast storage, FPGA, smart NICs and GPU (nVidia).
 The MS2900 platforms can be fully populated with the same modular servers or configured into a mix-and-match configuration; whatever meets the needs of the service use case(s).